13 Jun Yes, You Can – And Should – “Cheat” Your Way To Success

 Despite practically knowing nothing about the business and the different elements thereof, and he barely had a nickel to his name, much less money to invest, he took the plunge.
 He knew that what he lacked in knowledge and finances, he made up for in determination, motivation, and an eagerness to learn.
 He began as a bird dog and as soon as he learned enough of the business and saved enough money for a deal, he went solo.
 Last time I saw him, he was walking out of a title company with a big smile on his face.

 Did you see Jimmy’s unfair advantage?

-It’s easy to say someone succeeded in this business because of previous experience, because someone rich backed them up, or because they’re just plain lucky.
+It’s easy to say someone succeeded in this business because of previous experience, a rich person backed them up, or just plain luck.